Is Your Garden Insect Friendly?

-Environmentally issues at the fore can only lead to an increased awareness of nature and all its beneficial cultures.
+Environmental issues making the social headlines, lead to an increased awareness of nature and all its beneficial cultures.
 So we must ask the all important question!
 How Insect friendly is your Garden and what can we do it improve our often too pristine outdoor spaces?

 My nephew, Alfie has just turned five, he is fascinated with bugs, worms and insects, in fact, he will often turn to me in the Garden and say “Uncle Steve aren’t bugs great!” in such a nonchalant manner that I cannot help but smile to myself as he gets back to greedily digging to find worms.